Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Instructions

 • In a large bowl with a pour spout, combine the cream soda and Fireball whisky.
 Stir gently to help settle the bubbles from the soda carbonation.
-You want as few bubbles as possible.
+You want there to be as few bubbles as possible.

 • Insert the plastic funnel into the open end of one popsicle bag and slowly pour the cream soda and Fireball whisky combination to the fill line of the popsicle bag.

-• Seal the bag and lay it flat on the freezer-safe tray.
+• Seal the bag and lay it down flat on the freezer-safe tray.

 • Repeat with the remaining Fireball cinnamon roll liquid filling all the popsicle bags.